Friday Black: Reception

-The book received generally favorable reviews.
-The review aggregator website Book Marks reported that 80% of critics gave the book a "rave" review, while the other 20% of the critics expressed "positive" impressions, based on a sample of 15 reviews.
 Publishers Weekly along with the New York Post listed Friday Black as one of the best books of the week.
 BuzzFeed and The Huffington Post both named it among the top releases of Fall 2018.

-Kirkus Reviews described the book as a work where "edgy humor and fierce imagery coexist ... with shrewd characterization and humane intelligence, inspired by volatile material sliced off the front pages," while Newsday praised it as "caustically inventive", with a pervasive anger communicated through "nuance, grace and a probing empathy".
+In a starred review, Kirkus Reviews described the book as a work where "edgy humor and fierce imagery coexist ... with shrewd characterization and humane intelligence, inspired by volatile material sliced off the front pages," while Newsday praised it as "caustically inventive", with a pervasive anger communicated through "nuance, grace and a probing empathy".
 Writer George Saunders dubbed the work as "an excitement and a wonder: strange, crazed, urgent and funny."

 In response to Friday Black, the National Book Foundation named Nana Kwame Adjei-Brenyah among their "5 Under 35 Authors" for 2018, chosen by author Colson Whitehead.
 The book was included on the long list for the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction.

 Friday Black is the recipient of the $75,000 2019 PEN/Jean Stein Book Award and shortlisted for the 2019 Dylan Thomas Prize.